Dynamic-Capital/Dynamic-Capital/docs/ton-verifier-run-20250214.md

 ## Follow-ups

-- Investigate 503 responses from legacy self-hosted TON Site gateways (`ton-gateway.dynamic-capital.ondigitalocean.app`, `ton-gateway.dynamic-capital.lovable.app`) and confirm if redeployments are required.
+- Investigate 503 responses from self-hosted TON Site gateways (`dynamic-capital-qazf2.ondigitalocean.app`, `ton-gateway.dynamic-capital.lovable.app`) and confirm if redeployments are required.
 - Monitor uptime of the primary `ton.site` gateway and confirm the `/lander`